Weaning from Mechanical Ventilation

 Ventilatory Demand

-- Spontaneous respiratory rate < 35/min
+- Spontaneous respiratory effort present

 - Adequate spontaneous tidal volumes

-- Stable minute ventilation
+- Stable minute ventilation on current support

 Hemodynamics